 I went on the Armenia mission trip and that was a good, meaningful experience.
 We were a small group – Dr. Kaprielian, Dr. Paolini, myself and three other students.
 We learned a lot and got a lot of one-on-one attention with attendings.
 It was interesting to be in another country, to see health care there – the differences, and getting to go into small villages and provide health care.
 That was really nice.

 What led you to the dermatology residency at Sampson Regional?

 During third year, I had my eye on ENT or surgical sub-specialty, but I realized in Dermatology you get to do a lot of hands-on procedures which is something I was looking for, but you don’t have the craziness of being a surgeon—on call and in the OR all the time.
-You negate some of the negative aspects of being a surgeon while still getting to do the hands-on procedures that I really want to do.
+You negate some of the negative aspects of being a surgeon while still getting to do the hands-on procedures I really want to do.
 So, hands-on was big for me, and I like creative things.
 Medicine in generally is algorithmic and in a lot of specialties you follow a treatment algorithm.
-H ever, in dermatology you have to have good visual identification of various things, and this creative component most specialties do not have.
-For example, in Mohs surgery, a big skin cancer surgery, people have giant defects on their face or another part of their body.
-Y h e to figure out an artistic way to close it up and make it look like it never happened.
-D matology has a plastics component to it without being plastic surgery; you are removing skin cancer and figuring out a way to make it look sound.
+However, in dermatology you have to have good visual identification of various things, and this creative component most specialties do not have.
+For example, in Mohs surgery, a big skin cancer surgery, people have giant deficits on their face or another part of their body.
+You have to figure out an artistic way to close it up and make it look like it never happened.
+Dermatology has a plastics component to it without being plastic surgery; you are removing skin cancer and figuring out a way to make it look sound.

 What was your journey to medical school?